 5. Soil

 Plant your Pink Princess philodendron in a well-draining potting medium high in organic matter.
-Since your plant will live in a container, giving it a solid start is important.
+Since your plant will live in a container, giving it a solid start is essential.

-The other soil factor to consider is that you want to ensure it provides adequate drainage so the roots don’t get waterlogged.
+The other soil factor to consider is ensuring it provides adequate drainage so the roots don’t get waterlogged.
 Unfortunately, many store-bought mixes tend to hold water.
 You can mix in additives like perlite to help lighten the soil mixture and improve drainage.

 Add a soil mixture to your container that is well-draining, nutrient-dense, and rich in organic matter.
-You can also add things like perlite to loosen it up and allow for better drainage.
+You can also add perlite to loosen it up and allow for better drainage.

 ©Singkham/Shutterstock.com